patricrp/packling_challenge/README.md

 ```

 I repeated the process for shipments, creating an empty table called "shipments_base" to see all data and process it later.
 The shipments csv was a large file so I upload it to Google Cloud Storage and started the process creating a new table called "shipments_base" with autodetected schema and comma separated values to see raw data.
-I saw that the csv was a string separated by semicolons with the following info: shipment_reference + client_id + product + country + order_date + invoiced_weight + net revenue + net_cost + shipment_source.
+I saw that the csv was a string separated by semicolons with the following info: shipment_reference + client_id + product + country + order_date + invoiced_weight + net_revenue + net_cost + shipment_source.
 I repeated this process, deleting the first row to avoid headers.

-Working with REGES I took some assumptions, to work quickly in order to have a table to start with the challenge:
+Working with **regexp** I took some assumptions, to work quickly in order to have a table to start with the challenge:

 - All countries codes have 2 letters
 - All product codes have 3 letters